groovemonkey/tutorialinux-hashistack/README.md

    |
    |
 (consul) - (consul) - (consul) --> a 3-node consul cluster
+   |
+   |
+(nomad) - a 3-node nomad cluster, acting as both servers and clients
 ```

 I also ended up making a simple VPC config that creates a new VPC, a public and a private subnet, an internet gateway, and a routing table.